x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Download these files from either this repo directly if machine has inet cappabilities.
 (Or downlaod these files and serve them with python :D)
 * Get the files on the system with the low user access.
 * cd to dir
-* ./
+* ./UAC-Bypass.ps1

+# What is going on in the code ??
+* Running the ps1 will make the dll from the .cs, then uses the $pwd to invoke the cmd with this reflected dll.
+* It then runs the cmd as administrator by reflected dll attack.
+* From here on we can invoke a powershell elevated as admin and disable all security mechanisms, forcefully uninstall defender, and lock the file system in worst case.

-# Thats it privesc windows server 2022
+# Thats it UAC Bypass privesc windows server 2022 with reflected dll.
 * X0xr00t